 Bad Debts Direct Write-off Method

-Direct write-off method is one of the two most common accounting techniques of bad debts treatment.
-In the direct write-off method, uncollectible accounts receivable are directly written off against income at the time when they are actually determined as bad debts.
-When debt is determined as uncollectible, a journal entry is passed in which bad debts expense account is debited and accounts receivable account is credited as shown below.
+When debt is determined as irrecoverable, a journal entry is passed, in which bad debts expense account is debited and accounts receivable account is credited as shown below.

 Direct write-off method does not use any allowance or reserve account.